SESYNC-ci/sesync-ci.github.io/blog/_posts/2019-06-07-visualization-with-diagrammeR.md

 ---
 # DO NOT EDIT THE .md ON GITHUB
-# DO EDIT THE .Rmd AND knit THE .md LOCALLY
+# DO EDIT THE .Rmd AND then run BUILD ALL
 title: Creating visualizations with DiagrammeR
 tags:
   - Visualization